 - Amidst the hype, 5G technology provokes mixed responses from consumer and industry alike.

-- Businesses are slow to understand the opportunity and adopt the use cases to revolutionise experiences, services, products and whole ecosystems.
+- So far, businesses have been slow to understand the opportunity to revolutionise experiences, services, products and whole ecosystems.

 Depending on which way you look at it, 5G will either be the key to a seamless internet experience that will let you download a movie in seconds, live in truly smart, connected cities, and safely drive autonomous vehicles… or it’s an over-hyped technology with not a lot of room to grow (yet).